-Sketch the designs in color on two figures.
+Sketch your designs in color on two hand drawn figures.
+Do not trace or use a template for your figures.
 Include back views of the garments on an additional figure or as a flat sketch.
-For portfolio submission, scan or photograph actual fabric swatches and identify the fabric on the front of the sketches.
+For portfolio submission, scan or photograph real fabric swatches (not “digital”) and identify those fabrics (fabric weave/knit and fiber; for example, wool gabardine, silk charmeuse, cotton gauze, etc.) on the front of the sketches.
 Submit 3 to 6 images for this project.

 Project Two: Fashion Design Artwork (4-8 images)

-- Draw original designs in color.
+Draw original designs in color.
 Use the medium of your choice.
-Note original artwork can be computer generated.
+Note: original artwork can be computer generated, but not required.
 Design sketches are to be on full-length fashion figures with back views.

 Take photographs of the front and back of each garment, a third photograph may be taken to showcase special details on a garment.
-Up to nine photographs may be submitted for this project.
+Submit up to nine photographs for this project.